saltyshiomix/react-ssr/packages/nestjs-express/README.md

 $ npm install --save @react-ssr/nestjs-express react react-dom
 ```

-and add a script to your package.json like this:
+And add a script to your package.json like this:

 ```json
 {